The MillenniumTNG Project: The impact of baryons and massive neutrinos on high-resolution weak gravitational lensing convergence maps: Results

 \section{Results}

 We begin the presentation of our results with the following sanity check shown in Figure~\ref{fig:halofit}.
 We compute the convergence power spectrum in four different ways: \begin{itemize} \item We take the average of the convergence power spectrum computed on a large number of $5 \times 5 \, \mathrm{deg}^2$ square maps extracted from the MTNG740-DM-1-A full-sky map. \item We compute the angular power spectrum of the full-sky map of the MTNG740-DM-1-A simulations by means of the HEALPix \texttt{anafast} routine. \item We use Eq.~(\ref{eq:pkmatter}) to obtain the convergence power spectrum by integrating over the 3D matter power spectra measured for MTNG740-DM-1-A at the discrete set of snapshot times. \item Finally, we use the same approach but plug in the 3D matter power spectrum as predicted by the \textsc{Halofit} emulation formula \citep{Halofit} using the CLASS code \citep{Blas2011}. \end{itemize} As Figure~\ref{fig:halofit} shows, we find quite good agreement between the four spectra.
 Those computed from the full-sky map and from the square patches differ by less than $2.5\%$ over $100 \lesssim \ell \lesssim 4000$, indicating the validity of the flat sky approximation in this regime.
 The increasing discrepancy at smaller angular scales, i.e. for $\ell \gtrsim 4000$, is consistent with our predictions for different angular resolutions of the maps, as we will discuss in detail in the next section.
 The loss of power for \textsc{Halofit} (black curve) at $\ell \gtrsim 4000$ is most likely explained by the fact that this model was calibrated on simulations with lower resolution.
+On the other hand, we observe that the spectra computed from our maps (both full sky and square patches) tend to lose power at $\ell \gtrsim 4000$ with respect to the prediction obtained by plugging in the 3D matter power spectra computed from the simulation into Eq.~(\ref{eq:pkmatter}).
+This effect can be explained by the finite angular resolution of the maps.
+As noted by \citet{Takahashi2017}, one can approximately describe this effect by introducing a damping factor: